 From an ‘inside-out’ perspective, I explore how external interventions - such as sanctions, state-building interventions

 and other attempts to transform domestic governance - are mediated through social conflicts and change political

 My work has been particularly influenced by the critical political economy approach pioneered at the Asia Research

-Centre at Murdoch University in Australia, the state theory of Bob Jessop and Nicos Poulantzas, and more recently by
+Centre at Murdoch University in Australia, the state theory of Bob Jessop and Nicos Poulantzas, and critical political

-critical political geography, particularly its emphasis on scale and rescaling socio-political conflicts and state
+geography, particularly its emphasis on scale and rescaling socio-political conflicts and state apparatuses.

 My first book, ASEAN, Sovereignty and Intervention in Southeast Asia, investigated the interventions of the